Halloween Home Decor

 I’m not sure what I will be carving this year.
 I’ve done Mary Poppins, Olaf from Frozen, Minions and Cinderella in the past.
 I know that we will be carving a Daniel Tiger pumpkin for Mara, since that is her current obsession.

-I carried the Harry Potter touches over to the shelf behind the couch.
+I carried the Harry Potter touches over to the shelf behind the couch for my Halloween home decor.
 I set up the books with a little “spooky” sign and a pumpkin, plus some more cobwebs and spiders.
 I also couldn’t resist displaying the Hogwarts crest with another wand and a witch’s hat.
 This wand was the one I picked out, it’s Hermione Granger’s wand.
 I love the vine wrapped around it, so cool.
 In a super nerdy kind of way.

 I was so excited for Halloween last year with Mara, but I’m even more excited for this year!
 We are going to take her to a fall festival and trick or treat around our cul-de-sac.
 I just know that she’s going to love it.
 Last year our family costume was Pokemon themed and I was obsessed.
 I definitely plan on doing a family costume for as long as Mara will stand for it.
 This year we are going to be The Wiggles!
 Mara is obsessed with their songs and their show on Hulu (second favorite after Daniel Tiger).